data-gymnasia/courses/content/linear-algebra/content.md

 _{button.next-step} Continue_

 ---
+> id: step-242

 *  $A$ has $256 \times 128 = 32768$ entries and $\mathbf{u}\_1, \mathbf{u}\_2, \mathbf{u}\_3, \mathbf{v}\_1, \mathbf{v}\_2, \mathbf{v}\_3$ combined have $3(256 + 128) = 1152$ entries.

 * It can be seen from the picture that $A$ has $3$ kinds of columns: one whose components are all dark, another whose components are light in the middle, and the other whose components are dark on the outside and in the middle with strips of light in between.
 These columns are clearly linearly independent, and thus $A$ has rank $3.$ Therefore $A$ has $3$ non-zero singular values.

-* We can select only the first three terms by suitably indexing the vectors, as follows:
+We can select only the first three terms by suitably indexing the vectors, as follows:

     pre: code.language-python
       |